Saibot393/perceptive/README.md

     - Can be modified using active effects with the syntax `flags.perceptive.Modifiers.PDC.Illumination.{#LightLevel}` (#LightLevel is 0 for dark, 1 for dim, and 2 for bright)
   - Use Illumination perception DC modifiers for active perception: to enable the set modifiers ofr perception rolls
   - Illumination perception behaviour: to set advantage or disadvantage for active perception rolls dependent on illumination
+  - Illumination 3D calculation: to set wether the illumination should be calculated in 3D (with elevation)
-- Sound
+- Sounds & Images
   - Spotted Sound for a sound: to be played, should a controlled token be spotted
+  - Spotted sound volume: to set the volume of the custom spotted sound
+  - Spotter ping Image: to set an image with which tokens that spot an object are pinged
+  - Spotter ping duration: to set the duration the Spotter ping Image show up for

 #### Walls/Tokens/Tiles:
 - Can be spotted: to activate the spotting feature on this wall